MeteorFlow/Thesis-Dissertation/README.md

 And a lot [more](https://github.com/James-Yu/LaTeX-Workshop/wiki/ExtraFeatures).

-All of the features and configurations can be found [here](https://github.com/James-Yu/LaTeX-Workshop/wiki).
+All the features and configurations can be found [here](https://github.com/James-Yu/LaTeX-Workshop/wiki).

 ## Contribution